priya3011/frontend-app/README.md

 ### src/pages/Dashboard

 In Dashboard page, pass the referral code to Leftsidebar using props and set session logout time to 6 seconds (just for test).
-When time is up, redirect to SignIn page.
+When time is up, redirect to root path.